harizshah/EDA-on-Default-of-Credit-Card-Clients-Dataset/README.md

 Description gather from Kaggle Dataset > Overview & Discussion.
 But some column need to be rename and value need to be edit later.

+# Inspiration

+Some ideas for exploration:

+1. How does the probability of default payment vary by categories of different demographic variables?
+2. Which variables are the strongest predictors of default payment?

 ## This is my EDA on credit card default.
 Analyze by using Data Science OSEMN framework.

 - ( O )btain data: from Kaggle